LlewBach/aj-builder/README.md

 ### Acceptance Critiera Testing

+1) "Users can immediately identify the company name, understand the industry/profession it relates to and see the scope of what services are offered."

+#### Test that users can navigate to website and immediately understand purpose of website

+> 1) Navigate to website in the Chrome browser.
+Don't scroll down.
+> 2) Check that the business name is visible.
+This name should contain the word 'handyman' which indicates the profession of the business.
+> 3) Check that the imagery is relevant to this theme.
+> 4) Check that the footer call to action is always visible, which lets the user know what action they can take.

+Test result: Pass.

+2) "Users can navigate between the pages, to every page from every page.
+The page headings are clear and relevant.
+Users can view the information of each page on all viewports."

 #### Test that users can navigate between every page.

-1) Open website in the Chrome browser.
+> 1) Open website in the Chrome browser.
-2) From the 'Services' (main) page, use the menu to navigate to the other pages, returning back to the 'Services' page before each attempt.
+> 2) From the 'Services' (main) page, use the menu to navigate to the other pages, returning back to the 'Services' page before each attempt.
-3) Repeat this for the About and Contact pages.
+> 3) Repeat this for the About and Contact pages.
-4) From each page, click the logo text to be taken to the 'Services' (main) page.
+> 4) From each page, click the logo text to be taken to the 'Services' (main) page.
-5) From the Services and About pages, press the 'Get (Free) Quote" button in the footer to be taken to the Contact page.
+> 5) From the Services and About pages, press the 'Get (Free) Quote" button in the footer to be taken to the Contact page.
-6) On the footer of each page, test that the links to Instagram and Checkatrade open in a new tab and display the correct sites.
+> 6) On the footer of each page, test that the links to Instagram and Checkatrade open in a new tab and display the correct sites.
-7) On the Contact page, test that the link to Instagram opens in a new tab and displays the correct site.
+> 7) On the Contact page, test that the link to Instagram opens in a new tab and displays the correct site.
-8) Using a mouse, test that each link turns yellow when hovering over it on every page.
+> 8) Using a mouse, test that each link turns yellow when hovering over it on every page.

 Test result: Pass.